tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

 Nurses make decisions on new receipts and index cards entering the conveyor belt.

 -   When a new receipt arrives, she checks the patient ID # on the receipt and attaches it to the index card if the index card is still in the mutable area.
-If not, the receipt is left on the conveyor belt in case it has arrived before the index card. (is this possible?)
-If receipt reaches end of mutable area of conveyor belt and patient’s index card still hasn’t arrived, then it’s discarded.
+If not, the receipt is left on the conveyor belt in case it has arrived before the index card. **(is this possible?)** If receipt reaches end of mutable area of conveyor belt and patient’s index card still hasn’t arrived, then it’s discarded.

-- The index card and receipt both have to be on the mutable area of the conveyor belt by (earliest timestamp of when index card was sent, as shown on the receipt) or (when index card was received) + 10 minutes, otherwise HIPAA compliance means they will be discarded if either the patient index card or followup receipt is missing.
+- The index card and receipt both have to be on the mutable area of the conveyor belt by the earliest timestamp of when the index card entered the conveyor belt + 10 minutes, otherwise HIPAA compliance dictates that the patient's index card will be discarded if either the patient index card or followup receipt is missing.

 -   Once a patient index card is joined with its receipt and is still on the conveyor belt’s mutable position, it’s positioned based on the earliest timestamp on the receipt.